An Introduction to Christianity and Catholicism in Brazil

-Since the Portuguese conquistadores arrived on Latin America’s golden shores in the year 1500, claiming Brazil in the name of the Portuguese Crown and Empire, Catholicism has been a large part of life in Brazil.
-(Unfortunately they didn’t refrain from the extermination or forceful conversion of the natives.)
-Catholicism still remains profoundly deep-rooted into the lives of 1.5 million Brazilians.
-You see it everywhere; paintings and statuettes of Jesus or the Virgin Mary are commonplace in Brazilian homes.
-There’s a huge statue of Christ (The Redeemer) looking over Rio.
+Since the Portuguese Conquistadors arrived on Latin America’s golden shores in the year 1500, claiming Brazil in the name of the Portuguese Crown and Empire, Catholicism has been a large part of life in Brazil.
+(Unfortunately, the Conquistadors didn’t refrain from exterminating or forcefully converting natives.)
+Thus Catholicism still remains profoundly deep-rooted in the lives of 1.5 million Brazilians.
+You see it everywhere: paintings and statuettes of Jesus or the Virgin Mary are commonplace in Brazilian homes.
+There’s a huge statue of Christ (‘The Redeemer’) looking over Rio de Janeiro.

-I felt quite daunted at the prospect of anyone asking me my religion with the stony eyes of The Redeemer glaring down at me.

-So I’ve always kept quiet about it.
-I worried that, as Catholicism seemed such a staple part of life in that country, people simply expressing a lack of belief in any deity would be considered ‘offensive’ – something which is obviously not ideal when trying to make new friends on the other side of the world.
-My current partner—a native to Brazil—knows about my atheism, but I’ve made a point of not engaging in any conversations about religion for fear of touching a nerve in a man whom has been surrounded by Catholicism his entire life.
+I felt quite daunted at the prospect of anyone asking me about my religion with the stony eyes of The Redeemer glaring down at me.
+I worried that, as Catholicism seemed such a staple part of life in that country, people simply expressing a lack of belief in any deity would be considered ‘offensive’, something which is obviously not ideal when you’re trying to make new friends on the other side of the world.
+My current partner—a native to Brazil—knows about my atheism but I’ve made a point of not engaging in any conversations about religion for fear of touching a nerve in a man who has been surrounded by Catholicism his entire life.

-As much as atheism may be considered as being ‘against the norm,’ it will be politely respected but on the condition that you in turn respect their beliefs – regardless of the implications.
+I should have realised after my first five minutes in Brazil that things aren’t like this, though.
+The people there usually conform to their stereotype—although that isn’t necessarily a bad thing.
+They are warm, friendly, and accepting of all sorts of diversity (oh, unless you’re homosexual—that’s a bit of a tough one).
+As much as atheism may be considered as being ‘against the norm’, it will be politely respected.
+But this tolerance is given on the condition that you, in turn, respect their beliefs.
 This is the one part I find difficult.
-While I will respect anyone’s right to a belief, for myself and many other critics of religion it can be almost impossible to respect the belief itself.
+While I will respect anyone’s right to a belief, for myself and many other critics of religion, it can be almost impossible to respect the belief itself.
 Open criticism of religion, even in a purely objective manner, will not be considered polite or part of friendly conversation.
-But if you just keep your mouth shut, and manage to restrain yourself from telling them that their dear old Pope is a bit of a bigot, an atheist can quite happily get along with a Brazilian Catholic.
+But if you just keep your mouth shut and manage to restrain yourself from telling them that their dear old Pope is a bit of a bigot, an atheist can quite happily get along with a Brazilian Catholic.